PHLAK/frigate-compose/README.md

 for more info.

 > ℹ️ **NOTE:** After editing the `config.yaml` the `frigate` container must be
-> restarted for changes to apply.
+> restarted with `docker compose up -d` for changes to apply.

 ### Watchtower